Discord-Guardian-System/GuardianJS/README.md

-# dgs.js
+# GuardianJS
-The NPM package for interacting with the Discord Guardian System
+An NPM package for interacting with the Discord Guardian System API